Starr Companies

-Starr Insurance Companies (or Starr) is a marketing name for the operating insurance and travel assistance companies and subsidiaries of Starr International Company, Inc. and for the investment business of C. V. Starr & Co., Inc. and its subsidiaries.
+Starr is a marketing name for the operating insurance and travel assistance companies and subsidiaries of Starr International Company, Inc. and for the investment business of C. V. Starr & Co., Inc. and its subsidiaries.
 Starr is an insurance and investment organization with a presence on six continents; through its operating insurance companies, Starr provides property, casualty, and accident and health insurance products, as well as a range of specialty coverages, including aviation, marine, energy and excess casualty insurance.
 Starr’s insurance company subsidiaries — domiciled in the U.S., Bermuda, China, Hong Kong, Singapore, U.K. and Malta — each have an A.M.
 Best rating of “A” (Excellent).
 Starr’s Lloyd’s syndicate has a S&P Global Ratings grade of “A+” (Strong).

 Cornelius Vander Starr established his first insurance company in Shanghai, China in 1919.
 Today, Starr is capable of writing in 128 countries on six continents.

-Maurice R. Greenberg is the current Chairman and Chief Executive Officer of Starr.
-In 2005, Mr. Greenberg retired as Chairman and CEO of American International Group (AIG), a former Starr subsidiary, which became the first fully licensed foreign insurance company in China.
+Maurice R. Greenberg is the current chairman and chief executive officer of Starr.
+In 2005, Mr. Greenberg retired as chairman and CEO of American International Group (AIG), a former Starr subsidiary, which became the first fully licensed foreign insurance company in China.

 Starr owns Morefar Back O’Beyond, a private golf course located on 500 acres (2.0 km2) in both Danbury, Connecticut and Southeast, New York.

+In 2023, Starr became the Signature Partner of the New York Yankees, an agreement allowing them exclusive rights to advertise on the player's jerseys.
+The agreement was implemented on July 21st, 2023 with the contract being active until 2031 and this made the Yankees the 13th team to add advertisements to their jerseys.

+In October 2025, Starr announced they have agreed to acquire the IQUW group which also includes ERS!
+Together, they’re set to become a top 10 Lloyd's managing agency.